Souptik2001/Dotfiles/password-store-setup/README.md

 Fortunately `pass` made this task very easy for us.

 - First create a new GPG key using -

 ```
 gpg --batch --gen-key gpg-key-conf
 ```

 - Now be sure to backup your new keys using -

 ```
 ./create_gpg_qr.sh <key_id>
 ```

 - And just use the `init` command of pass and it will automatically re-encrypt all passwords -

 ```
 pass init <key_id>
 ```

 - Optionally you can delete your old key(if you don't have any other dependencies) -

 ```
 gpg --delete-secret-keys <key_id>
 gpg --delete-keys <key_id>
 ```

+## Password store internals

+- By default the "Password Store" stores all the passwords at `~/.password-store`.
+- The folder basically is a git repository.
+- In that folder only there is a file named `.gpg-id` where it stores the ID of the GPG key, which is to be used to encrypt-decrypt passwords.

 ## Errors with gopassbridge and gopass-jsonapi